Kawaokaohele

 Kawaokaohele (Hawaiian for "our days of poverty") was a High Chief who ruled the island of Maui in ancient Hawaii.

 Biography

 Kawaokaohele was a son of Kahekili I and Haukanuimakamaka, who was a High Chiefess and is also known as Hauanuihonialawahine.
 She was born on Kauai, but married Kahekili on Maui.
 Kawaokaohele succeeded his father.
 His reign was prosperous.
 No war occurred during Kawaokaohele was ruler of the island.

-Kawaokaohele’s sister, beautiful Keleanohoanaapiapi, was abducted and married into the noble family of Oahu.
+Kawaokaohele’s sister, beautiful Keleanohoanaʻapiʻapi, was abducted and married into the noble family of Oahu.

 Marriage

 Kawaokaohele had married Kepalaoa, whose pedigree is not remembered, but who was probably a Maui chiefess or an Oahu princess.
 She bore a famous son, Piʻilani, and Kawaokaohele was succeeded by him.

 Legend

 In one ancient legend, Kawaokaohele is represented as the foster father of Piʻilani.